-Protecting your Increasing Score: What Not to Do
+Protecting Your Increasing Score: What Not to Do

-- Attempting to lower your limits – In an effort to enforce some discipline in reducing credit card debt you may think it would be a good idea to call your credit card issuer and request they lower your credit limit.
+- Don’t ask your bank to lower your limits – In an effort to enforce some discipline in reducing credit card debt you may think it would be a good idea to call your credit card issuer and request they lower your credit limit.
 The thinking might be: if it’s not available, you can’t spend it.
 It’s a noble concept but unfortunately lowering your available credit will probably lower your credit score, too.
 Remember, you want to have the spending power without tapping all of it.

-- Transferring balances – Moving money from one credit card to another to gain more favorable interest rates can be a good idea, but the real key to having a higher score is to maintain smaller amounts due on your cards, not a big balance.
+- Don’t transfer balances – Moving money from one credit card to another to gain more favorable interest rates can be a good idea, but the real key to having a higher score is to maintain smaller amounts due on your cards, not a big balance.
 That said, if you are unable to pay the balances off in full every month, and the interest is hitting your bank account too, if could be in your best interest to consolidate your debt.
 Look for cards with a lengthy 0% APR offer and a minimal balance transfer fee.

 You know those top-tier FICO score consumers we mentioned earlier?
 Even some of them have suffered setbacks in the past, including late payments, collections – even tax liens and bankruptcies, according to FICO.
 And now they’re at the head of the class with the best-of-the-best credit scores.
-With time, and proper credit debt management, you can join that elite group of folks with scores in the upper 700s.
+With time and proper credit debt management, you can join that elite group of folks with scores in the upper 700’s.